 For questions about the Business Analytics co-concentration, please contact Stephanie Jernigan.

-Please visit our resources page for more information about the skills you'll gain from pursuing this concentration, careers in business analytics, or to access additional training materials.
+Please view our additional resources below for more information about the skills you'll gain from pursuing this concentration, careers in business analytics, or to access additional training materials.

 Business analytics is a collection of tools and techniques to turn data into insight for business decision making.